Wednesday, 29 June 2022

 But my parents weren’t just furious because they didn’t know what to do with me, or worried that I might never live independently, they were mortified that I hadn’t had a glittering social life, and more importantly had never had a boyfriend.
 I might be on their hands for good.

 And in fact they had noticed something was wrong.
 My father said: "You leave late and come back early.
-And you don't seem to have any friends.
+We're worried about you – you don't seem to have any friends.
 You tend to cut yourself off from people."
 But by that time I couldn't reply, I was too miserable.
 I was convinced it was the other people who cut themselves off from me.
-So why were my parents so surprised?
+And I've just (2024) realised that they hadn't suddenly noticed, suddenly become worried.
+They had been worried about me almost from from the start.
+They just hadn't said anything to me.

 In the end they sent me to secretarial college and I learned shorthand and typing which turned out to be extremely useful when I became a journalist in the 80s (I even recycled that Kandinsky essay).
 There was a basement where we hung out at lunchtime and between classes.
 This is where I say, like so many actors who were bullied at school, "And then I discovered I could make people laugh".
 I didn't know people wanted to laugh, but fortunately they do.
 I liked learning shorthand and reading Sherlock Holmes translated into Pitman's.